 - Applicants are encouraged to check your spam folder on a regular basis for information from Recruiting.

 - The deadline for application for ROTP is the 31st of January.
 For further information please contact Canadian Armed Forces Recruiting or call 1-800-856-8488.

 Application Deadline - January 31 - Depending on availability and screening requirements, applications submitted after this date may still be considered.

 By submitting their application, applicants are applying for full-time employment with the CAF, and attendance at RMC becomes part of their professional development as future officers in the CAF.
 The goal is to provide exceptional education while developing students to refine their leadership capabilities in a holistic approach to military education.

 Since an application to the ROTP is also an application to RMC and RMC Saint-Jean, a candidate must:

-- Be a Canadian citizen;
+- Be a Canadian citizen or Permanent Resident;

-- Gain unconditional admission at a Canadian university.
+- gain unconditional admission at a Canadian university.

 - An aptitude test

 - A medical examination